Skip to content

 Example: Wait for HR and Manager Approval

-Create two separate Approve/Reject tasks - one for HR, one for the Manager.
+First, create two Approve/Reject tasks - one assigned to HR, another to the manager.
+Simple.

 Image